samuelkim7/TIL/ML_DL/deeplearning.ai/neural_network.md

 - tanh : dz = 1 - a^2
 - ReLU: 0 or 1 (undefined at z=0.
 In software, it's okay to consider it as 0.)
 - leaky ReLU: 0.01 or 1

+### Random initialization
+- W should be initialized as random Gaussian numbers for model's learning.
+And in case of using sigmoid or tanh function, w should be small (\*0.01) for better learning.
+  - np.random.randn(m,n)
+- b is okay to be initialized as zero.
+  - nmp.zeros(m,1)